 The Testing Center coordinates accommodated classroom testing on behalf of faculty for students with disabilities who are registered with the Student Accessibility and Testing Services.
 You, the professor, are notified of such accommodations when the student presents to you an Accommodation Letter originating from SAAT.
 At which point, you may decide to have the student make arrangements to take their test with accommodations with Testing Center Services.
 If so, then the following outlines the roles and responsibilities of the faculty, the student and Testing Center Services when an accommodated classroom test is given in Testing Center Services.

 1. The student will present you with an Accommodation Letter.

 2. Students must confirm their intent to take a test, in the Testing Center, by the test registration deadline.
-This deadline is seven days prior to the day of your test for tests taken during the semester.
-Final exam deadlines – Fall semester must confirm by the last Friday in October; Spring semester must confirm by the first Friday in March.
+This deadline is three days prior to the day of your test for tests taken during the semester.
+Final exam deadlines – Fall semester must confirm by the last Friday in November; Spring semester must confirm by the first Friday in March.

-Exceptions (illness, recently self-identified accommodations, etc…) will occur and we will work with students and faculty on a case-by case basis; however, same day service will not be allowed.
-Less than 7 day notice may be accepted, but is limited due to available resources.
+Exceptions (illness, recently self-identified accommodations, etc…) will occur and we will work with students and faculty on a case-by-case basis; however, same day service will not be allowed.
+Less than 3-day notice may be accepted but is limited due to available resources.

 Right to refuse service if:

-- Less than seven days notice from the student
+- Less than three days notice from the student

 - Student reports more than 15 minutes late to scheduled test time block